Perennial herb, long-lived due to rooting stems.

 The ssp. arnellii (Svalbard except for Bjørnøya) and ssp. hyperboreus (on Bjørnøya) are distinguished by the following characters (mainly from Nilsson 2001): Ssp. arnellii is smaller, more slender, and more richly branched, leaf blades are darker green and more deeply divided, leaf lobes are only slightly divergent, the mid-lobe is obovate or narrowly oblong and often divided again, lateral lobes almost straight and divided again, and the beaks of the nutlets are bending up to ca. 120°; ssp. hyperboreus is more coarse, less slender and often less richly branched, leaf blades are pure green and divided only to about the middle, leaf lobes are strongly divergent, the mid-lobe is ± elliptic-oblong and entire, the lateral lobes are often bending forwards and are entire or occasionally divided again, and the beaks of the nutlets are bending ca. 180° when ripe.
 Other characters reported to distinguish the taxa, based on material from other regions, are smaller flowers (3–5 mm vs. 4–7 mm); and smaller heads of nutlets (2–3 mm vs. 3–5 mm), see Nilsson (2001).
 These characters are not clear in the Svalbard material.

 The plants in Svalbard except Bjørnøya conform to ssp. arnellii as described by Nilsson (2001) but the length of the ‘petals’ relatively to ‘sepals’ is variable.
 Subspecies arnellii is reported to be mainly Eurasian, present in Svalbard, arctic European Russia and Siberia, but extending across the Bering Strait to Alaska.
 It is not reported from Greenland or NE North America.
-Subspecies hyperboreus is reported to be distributed in NW Europe, to be the only race in Greenland, and to be the predominant one in North America (Elven et al. 2011).
+Subspecies hyperboreus is reported to be distributed in NW Europe, to be the only race in Greenland, and to be the predominant race in North America (Elven et al. 2011).
 However, a superficial survey of just a few Greenland sheets proved ssp. arnellii to be present in both E and W Greenland and to be sympatric with ssp. hyperboreum in these areas.
 This matter then needs to be re-investigated and the rank of the two to be re-evaluated (in view of the Greenland sympatry which might suggest two independent species rather than subspecies).
 We are in doubt whether the Spitsbergen and Bjørnøya plants deserve to be assigned to two different subspecies (or species).

 Elven, R., Murray, D.F., Razzhivin, V. & Yurtsev, B.A. (eds.)
 2011.
 Checklist of the Panarctic Flora (PAF).